ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Bruce William McClelland - ARRIS International Plc

 So we are bullish about the ability to grow that business.
-We are careful and I'll call it, selective around where the right places to engage are because if you get it wrong, you can end up upside down pretty quickly.
+We are careful and, I'll call it, selective around where the right places to engage are because if you get it wrong, you can end up upside down pretty quickly.
 So we're trying to grow it at a sustainable pace that's profitable for the business and complementary to the rest of our products.

 Greg Mesniaeff - Drexel Hamilton LLC